 A.4.3.1 RF Baseline Implementation Capabilities

-NOTE: The values indicated in column "Release" in tables A.4.3.1-1, A.4.3.1-2, A.4.3.1-3, A.4.3.1-4, A.4.3.1-4a, A.4.3.1-4b, A.4.3.1-4c, A.4.3.1-4d, A.4.3.1-4e, A.4.3.1-5, A.4.3.1-6 and A.4.3.1-9 below are to be understood as the specifications release version in which a band was introduced and not as a mandate that a UE conforming to particular release shall support a particular band.
+NOTE: The values indicated in column "Release" for bands are to be understood as the specifications release version in which a band was introduced and not as a mandate that a UE conforming to particular release shall support a particular band.
 For further guidance to release independent bands see TS 38.307 [19].

 Table A.4.3.1-1: NR FDD FR1 RF Baseline Implementation Capabilities